Applied Behavioral Approaches

 Goals can include such skill areas as communication, language, social, self-care, self-control, play, leisure, and motor.

-Each program begins with the BCBA conducting a detailed assessment of the child's skills and preferences.
-This information is used to write specific treatment goals, which are based on the age and developmental level of the child.
+Each program begins with the BCBA conducting a detailed assessment of the individual's skills and preferences.
+This information is used to write specific treatment goals, which are based on the age and developmental level of each individual.
 Therapy can be provided in a variety of locations (e.g. in the home, at school, or in the community) and can involve 1:1 teaching and/or group instruction.

 • How much ABA therapy does my child need?